 County Records

-Oklahoma has over 77 counties, and county clerk offices hold the deed records.
-OKCountyRecords.com covers 66+ counties with over 27 million land records.
+Oklahoma has 77 counties, and county clerk offices hold the deed records.
+OKCountyRecords.com covers 66 of 77 counties with extensive land records.
 You can search the index for free; downloading document images requires a subscription.
 Not every county is on the platform, and some of the larger counties (including Oklahoma, Tulsa, and Cleveland) have their own systems.

 Gross Production Tax

 Oklahoma levies a gross production tax on oil and gas, which functions as a severance tax.
-The rate has varied over the years, with incentive rates for certain well types.
+The base rate is 7% for both oil and natural gas.
+Under the 2018 tax reform (HB 1010xx), newly-spudded wells are taxed at a reduced 5% for the first 36 months, then revert to 7%.
 This tax is withheld by the operator before you receive your royalty check.
 You'll see it as a line item on your check stub.

 Oklahoma does not have a state income tax withholding on royalty payments for residents.
+Royalty owners are also entitled to 12% annual interest on late payments from operators.
 Non-residents may have different requirements.

 Lease Terms to Watch